sonnko/hello_world/README.md

 # hello-world
 Working with a repository.

-I am a computer graduate
+I am a computer graduate.